danswick/danswick.github.io/_posts/2015-6-1-PNGfactory.md

 #### Using external fonts

 saveSvgAsPng does a nice job pulling in styles from your CSS, but runs into some trouble with external fonts.
 At the time of this post, [this was a known issue](https://github.com/exupero/saveSvgAsPng/issues/24) and the recommended workaround is to encode `@font-face` as Base64.
-I found [this article](http://sosweetcreative.com/2613/font-face-and-base64-data-uri) particularly helpful.
+I found [this article](http://sosweetcreative.com/2613/font-face-and-base64-data-uri) particularly helpful and followed its advice successfully.

 That's it!
 My PNG factory is up and running after a bit of trial and error and our project continues to hum along without resorting to manually building 700 individual charts every month.